 Sacramento Bitcoin Tax Attorney

-Taxpayers that deal in Bitcoin or other digital currencies should assess potential liability, make appropriate disclosures and achieve compliance.
+Taxpayers that deal in bitcoin or other digital currencies should assess potential liability, make appropriate disclosures and achieve compliance.
 This area of tax law poses many questions about cryptocurrency tax implications and reporting requirements.
 This new technology comes with many complexities that are best explained by a knowledgeable Sacramento tax attorney.
-NewPoint Law Group has the experience and skill to answer all of your tax and digital currency questions.
-To discuss whether your activities with Bitcoin have created taxable events or tax reporting obligations, call 1-800-358-0305 today or contact our firm online.
+NewPoint Law Group, LLP, has the experience and skill to answer all of your tax and digital currency questions.
+To discuss whether your activities with bitcoin have created taxable events or tax reporting obligations, call 800-358-0305 today or contact our firm online.

 What Is Bitcoin and How Does It Work in Sacramento?